binipringle/crim-outline/index.md

 **Presumption of Innocence**

 **Owens v.
-State 1992** (man sitting in non-moving car in private driveway while intoxicated) **Rule:** If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
-While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.
+State 1992** (man sitting in non-moving car in private driveway while intoxicated)

+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
+While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.</p>

 # Theories of Punishment